ansys/scade-design-rules/doc/source/metrics/level_of_packages.rst

 Computation
 -----------
-This metric computes the maximum depth of the package hierarchy.
+This metric computes for a package the depth of nested sub-packages.

+Note: a package with no sub-package has depth ``1``.

 Customization
 -------------